testing-library/eslint-plugin-testing-library/docs/rules/no-await-sync-events.md

 ## Notes

 - Since `user-event` v14 all its methods are async, so you should disable reporting them by setting the `eventModules` to just `"fire-event"` so `user-event` methods are not reported.
-- There is another rule `await-fire-event`, which is only in Vue Testing Library.
+- There is another rule `await-async-event`, which is for awaiting async events for `user-event` v14 or `fire-event` only in Vue Testing Library.
 Please do not confuse with this rule.